Welcome to CITS2002 in 2021

 You are strongly encouraged to keep up with the lecture material

-(the recordings and the prepared notes),
+(by attending, viewing the recordings, and reading the prepared notes),

 and to never get more than a week behind.

-each Friday we'll hold a 45-minute workshop session.
+Each Friday we'll hold a 45-minute workshop session.

-Workshop sessions are online, live, and recorded.
+Workshop sessions are face-to-face, and recorded.

 Each week's workshop will focus on, and extend material,

-from the previous and current week.
+from the previous and current week's lecture material.

 Each workshop will have an exercise sheet,